Competitor conquesting: How to target competitors’ customers (Updated 2023)By Patrick Liddy

 So all you really need to do to leverage your competitor’s video content is create a relevant video ad that viewers won’t want to skip!
 Ideally, if your ad is really good and targeted really well, they might not even watch your competitor’s video!

 Mentioning Yelp will typically elicit strong reactions from business owners.
-Whether it’s hidden reviews (we have a 12-1 hidden vs. shown ration on our own Yelp profile!), aggressive sales tactics, or their local SEO dominance, it seems like everyone has an opinion on the business review giant.
+Whether it’s hidden reviews (we have a 12-1 hidden vs. shown ratio on our own Yelp profile!), aggressive sales tactics, or their local SEO dominance, it seems like everyone has an opinion on the business review giant.

 The feedback on Yelp ads is similar.
 These are the main problems with Yelp ads: